-- Weight bearing/Crutches-you may put as much weight on your leg as feels comfortable as long as your brace is locked out.
+- Weight bearing/Crutches- with toe touch weight bearing only.
 Unless otherwise instructed. - Immobilizer/Brace- begin removing three times daily the day after surgery for range of motion exercises.
 See Exercises.
 You will be in the Immobilizer/Brace for up to 6 weeks. - Elevation-keep your leg elevated on one to two pillows (above the level of your heart) as much as possible for the first 24-48 hours following surgery.
 After the first few days and you begin increasing your activity, plan several rest periods throughout the day and elevate your leg above the level of your heart.
-This will help to relieve the swelling and pain. - Exercises work on ankle pumps and quad sets every 1-2 hours throughout the day.
-(Refer to the exercise sheet you were given). - Range of motion exercises include: Quadriceps sets, Straight leg raises, and Heel slides.
-DO NOT BEND YOUR KNEE PAST 90 DEGREES for the first 4 weeks. - Driving may be performed at least 24 hours after surgery as long as you are not taking Narcotics, can bend your knee to 90 degrees and you are able to forcefully and safely operate the brake pedal. - School- Students usually return to school within about a week after surgery. - Work- Light sedentary jobs can often be resumed within a few days.
-Return to heavy or strenuous occupations may take several weeks.
+This will help to relieve the swelling and pain. - Exercises- work on ankle pumps and quad sets every 1-2 hours throughout the day.
+(Refer to the exercise sheet you were given). - Range of motion exercises include: Quadriceps sets and Heel slides.
+DO NOT BEND YOUR KNEE PAST 90 DEGREES for the first 4 weeks. - Driving may be performed at least 24 hours after surgery as long as you are not taking Narcotics, can bend your knee to 90 degrees and you are able to forcefully and safely operate the brake pedal. - School- Students usually return to school within about a week after surgery. - Work- Light sedentary jobs can often be resumed in 2 - 3 weeks.
+Return to heavy or strenuous occupations may take several months.
 You will need to discuss returning to work with your doctor. - Avoid strenuous activity involving your knee until you are seen by the doctor or PA.